 - Lead to Talen Montana closing units 1 & 2 before the agreed upon date and probably declaring bankruptcy, leaving future cleanup of contamination at the site in jeopardy.

 - Drive utilities and businesses interested in developing Montana’s clean energy resources to look to other, friendlier, less punitive states to purchase their power.
+On other story, checkout this free intervention if you need one for a family member or yourself.

 SB 338 is opposed by: